cchiem/menupic/README.md

 <img src="./public/image.png">

-A web app that generates high-quality AI images for restaurant menu items from a simple photo of the menu.
+A web app that generates AI images for restaurant menu items from a photo of the menu.

 ## 🛠 Tech Stack